fintechwizard/fintechwizard/README.md

 <p/>

 <p align="center">
-You can find our full collection of AI-generated art and images here:
+You can find our full nft collection of AI-generated art and images here:
 </p>
 <p align="center">
 https://opensea.io/eVOLV_85